Firefighters face high winds stoking deadly blazes in U.S. Northwest

 This year's toll also is the highest since 2013, when 34 wildland firefighters were killed nationwide, including 19 members of an elite "hotshots" team in Arizona.

-About 50 miles (80 km) south of Twisp, the so-called First Creek fire was posing a renewed threat to populated areas after engulfing more than 68,000 acres (27,000 hectares), with 39 homes and 28 outbuildings destroyed days ago near the resort town of Chelan, according to sheriff's spokesman Rich Magnussen.
+About 50 miles (80 km) south of Twisp, a 68,465-acre (27,706-hectare) blaze dubbed the First Creek fire was posing a renewed threat to populated areas after destroying 39 homes and 28 outbuildings days ago around the resort town of Chelan, said Chelan County Sheriff's Office spokesman Rich Magnussen.

 The First Creek blaze jumped containment lines on Wednesday evening, triggering road closures and prompting authorities to extend evacuation orders to some 800 people, Magnussen said.